microse-rpc/microse-swoole/README.md

 ## Peel The Onion

-In order to use microse, one must create a root `ModuleProxyApp` instance, so other files can use it as a root namespace and access its sub-modules.
+In order to use microse, one must create a root `ModuleProxyApp` instance, so other files can use it as a root proxy and access its sub-modules.

 ### Example